ajisaac/center-content/README.md

 styling.
 This especially occurs on academic websites.
 But if you have a 32 inch 4k monitor, the text will span accross the entire page and be difficult to read.

-This plugin adds a simple on off button to your browser for the current page to center the content and add a maxwidth to the page.
+This plugin adds a simple icon to your browser.
+Click once to turn on, click again to turn off.
+It simply adds or removes 2 styles to the body of the current page.

 ## Before and After